-One of my favorite things to do to get away from New York’s never-ending, in-your-face pace is binging mixed martial arts fights on YouTube.
+One of my favorite things to do to get away from the New York area’s never-ending, in-your-face pace is binging mixed martial arts fights on YouTube.
 Watching strangers exhibit my frustration is stress-relieving, but having a slow internet connection is just the opposite.
-If you live in New York (outside of New York City), Connecticut, New Jersey or Pennsylvania, take a look at Optimum internet deals.
-Optimum offers super-fast speeds and perks like access to public Wi-Fi hotspots at lower prices than most providers.
+If you live in New York (outside of New York City), Connecticut, New Jersey, or Pennsylvania, take a look at Optimum internet deals.
+Optimum offers super-fast speeds and perks such as access to public Wi-Fi hotspots at lower prices than most providers.

-Optimum’s internet-only plans have incredibly fast speeds.
-Still, I’d only recommend the Optimum 300 plan or the Optimum 1 Gig plan.
-The Optimum 300 is Optimum’s starting plan speed and has up to 300 Mbps, which is more than enough to support my video-consuming family.
-And for $40 per month, it’s a hard deal to pass.
-Providers like Verizon Fios offer speeds closer to 200 Mbps for a similar rate.
+I recommend opting for one of the faster plans: Optimum 500 or Optimum 1 Gig.
+Optimum 500 is a good starter plan with up to 500 Mbps, which is more than enough to support my video-consuming family.
+For $64.99 per month, it’s a hard deal to pass up.
+Deals from other competitors offer lesser speeds for a slightly higher rate.

-Optimum also has a lower-priced fiber gigabit plan than Verizon Fios and most other providers.
-If you need or want more than 300 Mbps, the Optimum 1 Gig plan is the way to go.
-Plus, it only costs $5 more than Optimum’s mid-tier plan which has up to 500 Mbps.
+Optimum also offers a fiber gigabit plan with a lower price than most other providers.
+If you want more than 500 Mbps, the Optimum 1 Gig plan is the way to go.
+It costs only a little more than the Optimum 500 midtier plan, which has download speeds up to 500 Mbps.

-All of Optimum’s plans are contract-free, which is no surprise to me.
-Most providers no longer require contracts.
-There’s no reason for them to do so when providers like Optimum, Verizon Fios, and Spectrum offer contract buyouts as incentives to new customers.
-If you’re considering Optimum and are stuck in a contract, Optimum will pay up to $500 of early termination fees (ETFs).
-(I haven’t seen a provider that charges more than $500 in ETFs.)
+All of Optimum’s plans are contract-free.
+Most providers no longer require contracts, and there’s no reason to when providers such as Optimum, Verizon Fios, and Spectrum's internet plans offer contract buyouts as incentives to new customers.
+If you’re considering Optimum and you’re stuck in a contract, the company will pay up to $500 of early termination fees.

 Optimum’s promotional pricing includes a $5 discount for autopay and paperless billing.
-This is pretty standard, and I’ve seen other providers such as Suddenlink implement the same discount.
+This is pretty standard, and I’ve seen providers such as Suddenlink implement the same discount.
 If you are not into autopay or saving paper, expect an additional $5 tacked onto your bill.
 In 2019, Optimum also introduced a network-enhancement fee, which is currently $3.50 per month for all its internet plans.

-On top of free installation, a free smart router that can blanket your entire home with a strong Wi-Fi signal, and a $40-per-month plan that has enough speed to support multiple streaming devices in 4K, Optimum customers also get access to over two million Wi-Fi hotspots.
-That may not sound like a lot compared to AT&T, but that covers a large number of Optimum’s customers when you look at how concentrated Optimum’s availability is in the northeastern U.S. Verizon Fios (read our review) may offer a free Disney+ and Hulu subscription, but you’ll save more money in the long run with Optimum.
+On top of free installation, a free smart router that can blanket your entire home with a strong Wi-Fi signal, and a $64.99-per-month plan that has enough speed to support multiple streaming devices in 4K, Optimum customers also get access to more than 2 million Wi-Fi hotspots.
+That may not sound like a lot compared to what AT&T offers, but it covers a large number of Optimum’s customers when you look at how concentrated Optimum’s availability is in the northeastern U.S. Verizon Fios (read our review) may offer a free Disney Plus subscription and Hulu subscription, but you’ll save more money in the long run with Optimum.